How much weight should you lift?

 It is absolutely critical that you always lift weights with proper form.
 The heavier the weights get, the more you need to focus on good technique.

-If you are a beginner, it is in your best interest to not begin with the heaviest weights that you can find.
+If you are a beginner, you should not start off with the heaviest weight you can handle.
 This just proves to everyone that you are a rookie.

 The empty barbell is a good place to start!